How to Find Federal Contracts for Your Small Business

 A simpler way: daily email alerts

 The monitoring problem is exactly what ContractRadar solves.
-Set up your profile once — your NAICS codes, the states you work in, and any certifications you hold — and ContractRadar checks SAM.gov every day.
+Set up your profile once — your NAICS codes, the states you work in, and any certifications you hold — and ContractRadar checks SAM.gov and the SBA subcontracting portal every day.
 When a contract matches your profile, you get an email with the details and a direct link to the SAM.gov posting.
+Each federal match also includes previously awarded similar contracts from USASpending.gov when available, so you can see who won comparable work and at what dollar amount before deciding whether to bid.

 No manual searching.
 No logging into SAM.gov every morning.
 No missed deadlines because you forgot to check.

 Setup takes less than five minutes.
-ContractRadar is $30 a month — one flat rate — with a free trial month for new accounts.
+ContractRadar is $30 a month — one flat rate.
 It’s built specifically for small businesses that are new to federal contracting and don’t have a business development team watching SAM.gov on their behalf.

 The bottom line